Repulsively diverging gradient of the density functional in the Reduced Density Matrix Functional Theory: The spectral simplex

-This section is devoted to explaining some key geometric properties of the set $\Gamma$ defined in \eqref{pure-gamma}.
-One of the main difficulties in RDMFT is the need of optimization over set $\Gamma$ which is in general a complicated object.
-However, in contrast to its fermionic counterpart \cite{klyachko,Ruskai70,Ruskai07,BD72}, set $\Gamma$ for bosons has a tractable description in terms of a geometric object which we call the spectral simplex and denote by $\Delta_{N,d}$.
+This section is devoted to explaining some key geometric properties of the set $\Gamma$ defined in \Eref{pure-gamma}.
+One of the main difficulties in RDMFT is the need of optimization over set $\Gamma$ which is in general a complicated non-convex set.
+However, in contrast to its fermionic counterpart \cite{klyachko,Ruskai70,Ruskai07,BD72}, set $\Gamma$ for bosons is convex and has a tractable description in terms of a geometric object which we call the spectral simplex and denote by $\Delta_{N,d}$.
 Before we define $\Delta_{N,d}$, we need to take a closer look at a particular set of operations called the single-particle unitaries.
-In short, single-particle unitaries are unitary operators generated by single-particle hermitian operators, i.e. they are operations of the form $\hat U=e^{i\hat A}$, where $\hat A=\sum_{i,j=1}^dA_{i,j} b_i b_j^\dagger$ with $A_{i,j}=A_{j,i}^*$ (the star denotes the complex conjugate).
+The single-particle unitaries are unitary operators generated by single-particle hermitian operators, i.e. they are operations of the form $\hat U=e^{i\hat A}$, where $\hat A=\sum_{i,j=1}^dA_{i,j} b_i b_j^\dagger$ with $A_{i,j}=A_{j,i}^*$ (the star denotes the complex conjugate).
 The matrix of coefficients $[A_{i,j}]$ will be denoted by $A$.
 It is a hermitian $d\times d$ matrix, thus $U=e^{iA}$ is a unitary $d\times d$ matrix.
 Hence, with a given matrix $A$ we have associated a single-particle unitary $\hat U$ and a $d\times d$ unitary $U$.
 While $\hat U$ acts on $N$-boson wave functions, matrix $U$ acts on 1RDMs via conjugation.
 Importantly, these two actions are equivalent, namely

-In particular, any 1RDM $\gamma$ can be diagonalized by the above operations.
-This means that set $\Gamma$ is parametrized by the spectra of 1RDMs coming from pure states of $N$ bosons.
+In particular, any 1RDM $\gamma$ can be diagonalised by the above operations.
+This means that set $\Gamma$ is parametrised by the spectra of 1RDMs coming from pure states of $N$ bosons.
 Note that the spectrum of any 1RDM $(n_1,n_2,\dots,n_d)$ has to satisfy

 These constraints define the spectral simplex $\Delta_{N,d}$ (see Fig~\ref{fig:simplex}).